tymancjo/thermalModelLibrary/README.md

 ## Thermal Network Library

-####Documentation file for the ==python== based library for solving heat distribution in air cooled electrical systems of conductors like switch gears, switch boards, distribution bars.
+#### Documentation file for the python based library for solving heat distribution in air cooled electrical systems of conductors like switch gears, switch boards, distribution bars.

 ## The concept